biodiversity and human health

 Imagine all the life forms worldwide: fishes wandering around in the sea, trees creating oxygen for us to breathe, wild animals hunting, and children running at a park.

-Then think of their differences, such as their genetic makeup that allows them to adapt to the environment and evolve, the ecosystems where they live, and the species which identifies them.
+Then think of their differences, such as their genetic makeup that allows them to adapt to the environment and evolve, their ecosystems, and the species that identifies them.

 Biodiversity -an abbreviated form of biological diversity- refers to these differences between all life forms on Earth, including microorganisms.